United In ALS research and care.

 With the strength of the most caring community, we advance research towards treatments leading to an ultimate cure for ALS while providing equipment and resources to individuals living with the disease now in order to ensure the very best support, access to treatment, and quality of life for them during their journey with the currently 100% terminal disease.

-Although for us and all impacted, every month is ALS Awareness Month, we are honored to commemorate the official month (May), by featuring our Faces of ALS gallery on social media for the 10th year in a row.
-Tributes are submission-based and it’s our honor to include anyone and everyone who would like to be included.
+Although for us and all impacted, every month is ALS Awareness Month, we were honored to commemorate the official month (May), by featuring our Faces of ALS gallery on social media for the 10th year in a row.
+Tributes were submission-based and it was our honor to include anyone and everyone who wanted to be included.